ziyuan-shen/News_Hub/README.md

 ## News Hub App

-Create a Shiny app or dashboard that serves as a central news hub.
+Create a Shiny app that serves as a central news hub.
 It is embedded in the Rmd file.

 App features: